Legaeldan/milestone-3/README.md

 ## Credits

 Inspiration for this project was found at [TheCocktailDB](https://www.thecocktaildb.com/), an open, crowd-sourced database and JSON API.
 I used this model as inspiration to emulate this system in MongoDB.
 I liked the concept initially, but wasn't happy with the design or overall layout.
 I hoped to improve on this with this project.

+### Acknowledgements

+#### Guidance

+I received inspiration and assistance on this project from [Simen Daehlin (Eventyret)](https://github.com/Eventyret), who assisted above and beyond to help improve the site.
+What seemed like the impossible task of understanding [Python](https://www.python.org/), became far simpler that originally believed.
+He has helped understand this language a lot better, and has pointed me in the right direction everytime whenever an issue arose with how to impliment code.

 ## Disclaimer